Galápagos fur seal: Population

 Over the course of the 19th century, Galápagos fur seals experienced an extreme decrease in their population size due to sealing.
 Their population was able to recover in the 20th century.
-Around the late 1970s, there was an estimate of around 30,000 of them, and even though they were able to partially recover from their protection in the Galapagos, they still experienced multiple shifts in their population due to other environmental factors in the late 1980s that has resulted in a decline.
+Around the late 1970s, there was an estimate of around 30,000 of them, and even though they were able to partially recover from their protection in the Galapagos, they still experienced multiple shifts in their population due to other environmental factors in the late 1980s that have resulted in a decline.
 Most fur seals have been found around the northern and western areas of the Archipelago.
 Even though there has not been a lot of evidence of immigration of this species, there were sightings in Ecuador during an El Niño event and southern Mexico.